Pretranslating a document means pre-populating its target segments according to certain rules. It is useful:

 - For machine translation post-editing.
 Smartcat will fill every segment with the machine translation of the source text, for a translator to edit and confirm.

-In Smartcat, you can set up pretranslation either when creating a project or at any time under the Pretranslation tab.
+In Smartcat, you can set up pretranslation either when creating a project or at any time after that by going to the Pretranslation tab of the project page.
 Note that the same pretranslation rules are applied to all existing and future project documents — so you don’t need to configure them for individual documents.

 Pretranslation rules are applied in steps, and for each rule you define:

-- What to insert: translation memory matches, numbers, or machine translation, as described above.
+- What to insert: translation memory matches, numbers, or machine translation.

-- For translation memory matches, TM name, match percentage (read more here) and minimum word count needed for a match to be inserted.
+- For translation memory matches, TM name, match percentage and minimum word count needed for a match to be inserted (this prevents you from pre-translating very short segments that could be translated differently depending on the context - for example, image captions).

 - Whether to confirm the segment after insertion.